emmanuelparadis/sentinel/README.md

 # sentinel

 This package has functions to analyse Sentinel data.
-It has two main components:
+It has three main components:

 - a number of functions to search Copernicus and download products;
 - a classification procedure with a probabilistic k-means algorithm;